matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 Simon Peyton Jones, in an excellent series of talks, listed these advantages of types.
 Because this is the big thing that is left out of Clojure.
 There are no types.

 They guarantee the absence of certain kinds of errors, which is true.
-And he would say, he does say, "This is the least benefit" of static typing.
+And he would say -- he does say -- "This is the least benefit of static typing".

 They serve as a partial machine-checked specification, and "partial" is the operative word here.
 It is very partial.

 They are a design language.
 They help you think.
 You have a framework in which you can think about your problems.

 They support interactive development like IntelliSense.

 But the biggest merit, he says, is in software maintenance.

 [Time 1:06:47]